SafetyCulture/safetyculture-exporter/README.md

 Old version of this tool needs Python to be installed on the target machine.
 We no longer support this version but it can be accessed from [this location](https://github.com/SafetyCulture/iauditor-exporter/tree/v2).

+### Migrating to new version

+We highly recommend to upgrade to the new version of iAuditor Exporter tool as soon as possible.
 There is feature parity between the new version and old version of this tool.

 Although configuration values are similar, the format of the configuration files varies between two versions.
 Please refer to the [Configure](#configure) section of this page to learn more about the format of the new configuration file.